inBeat/inbeat-website/content/top-influencers/tiktok/fitness/united-states/austin/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In Austin In 2023
+title: Top 10 Fitness TikTok Influencers In Austin In 2024
 description: >-
-  Find top fitness TikTok influencers in Austin in 2023.
+  Find top fitness TikTok influencers in Austin in 2024.
 Most popular hashtags: #fyp #fitness #workout #foryou.
 platform: TikTok
-hits: 79
+hits: 82
-text_top: Identify the best TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok influencers on inBeat.
-text_bottom: Our database aggregates 79 TikTok influencers like this in Austin, United States for you to work with.
+text_bottom: inBeat has 82 TikTok influencers like this in Austin, United States for you to pitch.
 profiles:
   - username: "austinpratt_fitness"
     fullname: >-